vineas/vineas/readme.md

 ### Hi, I'm Alvienas Yandika
 I am a Software Engineer with a primary interest in modern web application development.
 I have extensive experience in building and designing web applications that are responsive, intuitive, and reliable.
-I also have a background in programming languages such as JavaScript, Python, and Golang.
+I also have a background in programming languages such as JavaScript, PHP, and Python.

 ## Skills: